Wastewater Treatment Gloversville - Johnstown Joint Wastewater Treatment Facilities

 Sick Days

-Four (6) employees utilized three (2) sick days or less during 2024.
+Four (4) employees utilized one (1) sick day or less during 2025.
 The names of those employees are as follows:

 Work Related Injuries